Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Roads & VehiclesWar, US CivilWaterways & Vessels.
 In addition, it is included in the Virginia, Fredericksburg: Timeless. series list.
 A significant historical date for this entry is December 13, 1862.

 Location.
 38° 17.946′ N, 77° 27.908′ W. Marker is in Fredericksburg, Virginia.
-Marker is at the intersection of Hanover Street and Kenmore Avenue, on the right when traveling west on Hanover Street.
+It is at the intersection of Hanover Street and Kenmore Avenue, on the right when traveling west on Hanover Street.
 Touch for map.
 Marker is at or near this postal address: 649 Hanover St, Fredericksburg VA 22401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Marye's Heights (here, next to this marker); Ravaged Town (here, next to this marker); 1849 (about 300 feet away, measured in a direct line); The Rowe House (about 400 feet away); Barton Street Confederate Monument (about 500 feet away); The Barton Street Potter's Field (about 700 feet away); Liberty Town
+At least 8 other markers are within walking distance of this marker: Marye's Heights (here, next to this marker); Ravaged Town (here, next to this marker); 1849 (about 300 feet away, measured in a direct line); The Rowe House (about 400 feet away); Barton Street Confederate Monument (about 500 feet away); The Barton Street Potter's Field (about 700 feet away); Liberty Town

 The Canal Ditch Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), April 12, 2020
+Photographed by Devry Becker Jones (CC0), April 12, 2020

 2. The Canal Ditch Marker